Lip: Erogenous zone

 Because of their high number of nerve endings, the lips are an erogenous zone.
 The lips therefore play a crucial role in kissing and other acts of intimacy.

 A woman's lips are also a visible expression of her fertility.
 In studies performed on the science of human attraction, psychologists have concluded that a woman's facial and sexual attractiveness is closely linked to the makeup of her hormones during puberty and development.
 Contrary to the effects of testosterone on a man's facial structure, the effects of a woman's oestrogen levels serve to maintain a relatively "childlike" and youthful facial structure during puberty and during final maturation.
 It has been shown that the more oestrogen a woman has, the larger her eyes and the fuller her lips, characteristics which are perceived as more feminine.
 Surveys performed by sexual psychologists have also found that universally, men find a woman's full lips to be more sexually attractive than lips that are less so.
 A woman's lips are therefore sexually attractive to males because they serve as a biological indicator of a woman's health and fertility.
 A woman's lipstick (or collagen lip enhancement) attempts to take advantage of this fact by creating the illusion that a woman has more oestrogen than she actually has and thus that she is more fertile and attractive.

 Lip size is linked to sexual attraction in both men and women.
 Women are attracted to men with masculine lips that are more middle size and not too big or too small; they are to be rugged and sensual.
 In general, the researchers found that a small nose, big eyes and voluptuous lips are sexually attractive both in men and women.
 The lips may temporarily swell during sexual arousal due to engorgement with blood.

 Facial expression

 The lips contribute substantially to facial expressions.
-The lips visibly express emotions such as a smile or frown, iconically by the curve of the lips forming an up-open or down-open parabola, respectively.
+The lips visibly express emotions such as a smile or frown, iconically by the curve of the lips forming an up-open or down-open arc, respectively.
 Lips can also be made pouty when whining or perky to be provocative.

+Open questions

+The function of the abrupt change in skin structure between the lips and surrounding face (in particular, the function of the less keratinized vermillion and the white roll) is not completely understood.
+Possible reasons for the difference may include advantages to somatosensory function, better communication of facial expressions, and/or emphasis of the lips' slight sexual dimorphism as a secondary sex characteristic.